palanik/forloop/README.md

 ### What is wrong with vanilla for loop?
 Nothing.

-This library tackles the use case where CPU-intesive code block is executed repetitively inside a loop.
+This library tackles the use case where CPU-intensive code block is executed repetitively inside a loop.

 ## Installation
 ```